Greenport Union Free School District

 Greenport Union Free School District is a public school district located on the North Fork of Long Island, in the Town of Southold, Suffolk County, New York, United States.
-It includes the village of Greenport, as well as the census-designated place (CDP) of Greenport West.
+It includes the entirety of the village of Greenport and the census-designated place (CDP) of Greenport West.
+It also includes parts of Southold and East Marion.
 To the west, the district is bordered by the Southold Union Free School District; and on the east, the Oysterponds Union Free School District.

-The total enrollment for the 2017–2018 school year was 638 students.
+The total enrollment as of November 2025 is 673 students.